assemblerflow/flowcraft/docs/user/available_components.rst

 - :doc:`components/chewbbaca`: Performs a core-genome/whole-genome Multilocus
   Sequence Typing analysis on an assembly using ChewBBACA.

+- :doc:`components/metamlst`: Checks the Sequence Type of metagenomic reads using Multilocus Sequence Typing.

 - :doc:`components/mlst`: Checks the Sequence Type of an assembly using Multilocus Sequence Typing.